rainy with a chance of mosquitoes

 New Zealand - Kia ora!

 We did mix these up on occasion, we always counted on the fact that they'd assumed we said the correct thing.
-In doubt, you could say the words quickly, under your breath, no one would know, or if they did, they were too damn polite to say anything about it.
+In doubt, you could say the words quickly, under your breath.
+No one would know.
+Or if they did, they were too damn polite to say anything about it.
+Bless them.

 - 'What does it mean?'